 Mindmapping can be done by hand on a whiteboard or flipchart, or on the computer.
-Dialogue Mapping™ uses a drawing technique that looks like mindmapping, but it is mainly a methodology for facilitation of group discussions.
-It was developed Jeff Conklin, to be used with groups with strongly divergent views, interests and insights regarding an ideal solution of a conflict.
+Dialogue Mapping™ uses a drawing technique that looks like mind mapping, but it is mainly a methodology for facilitation of group discussions.
+It was developed by Jeff Conklin, to be used with groups with strongly divergent views, interests, and insights regarding an ideal solution to a conflict.
 To look for the one and only perfect solution in such a situation is a hopeless effort.
-It is much better to develop a shared understanding in the issue at hand, acknowledge mutual interests and look for a solution that is sufficiently acceptable to all stakeholders.
+It is much better to develop a shared understanding in the issue at hand, acknowledge mutual interests, and look for a solution that is sufficiently acceptable to all stakeholders.

 Dialogue Mapping™ applies this approach in a methodology with guidelines for facilitating group discussions.
-Software is a crucial tool used to capture, structure and visualise group insights.
+Software is a crucial tool used to capture, structure, and visualize group insights.

-With the two representatives, multiple mindmapping sessions were conducted with intervals of roughly 2 weeks.
+With the two representatives, multiple mind mapping sessions were conducted at intervals of roughly 2 weeks.
 Each session lasted about two hours.
-The facilitator led the discussion and recorded information from the discussion in Mindmapping software.
-The Mindmap thus created was displayed with a computer-beamer.
+The facilitator-led the discussion and recorded information from the discussion in Mindmapping software.
+The Mindmap thus created was displayed with a computer beamer.
 Between sessions, the facilitator analyzed and restructured the mindmap.